acmeguy/django-kickstart/README.md

 ========================

 * Django 1.4+
-* Redis - Site and session caching as well as message queue (RabbitMQ if huge)
+* Redis - Site and session caching as well as message queue (RabbitMQ if huge/high availability messaging)
 * Posttgres - or a database of choice
 * Solr - Advanced search
 * Sentry - Great exception logging and diagnostic